DariusCorvus/tree-sitter-language-injection.nvim/README.md

 _Neovim plugin for inline language injection and syntax highlighting using Tree-sitter._

+## Table Of Content

 <!--toc:start-->

 - [tree-sitter-language-injection.nvim](#tree-sitter-language-injectionnvim)
+  - Table Of Content
   - [Overview](#overview)
     - [Why use this plugin?](#why-use-this-plugin)
   - [Features](#features)